 unison - the effect can feel like it can move a mountain.
 The chant, the emotion, the challenge and the human

 spirit are all intertwined in something big and beautiful.
 Similarly Kirtan raises the spirit.
 I

-people - the effect is so powerful that one feels strong, proud (in a good sense), confident, enthused,
+- the effect is so powerful that one feels strong, proud (in a good sense), confident, enthused, enlightened and

 A history of the sacred practise